Lives and works in The Hague, the Netherlands

 2005 – 2010 Royal Academy of Art [KABK], Fine Arts, The Hague

-I have a roman catholic upbringing.
-The show elements and the spectacle of the rituals, the altars and the annunciation of the Word of God in the gothic church we went to – to me this was all wonderful!
-It was in fact exactly like on television with all its showbusiness and game programs.
+I have a Roman-Catholic upbringing, where the show elements and the spectacle of the rituals, the altars and the annunciation of the Word of God in the gothic church we went to, bedazzled me.
+For me this decor acts similar as a game show backdrop for adults to act in.
+It converges into the surroundings where we live and work.